nicoder/hugogiraudel.github.com/collections/article/2015-02-03-translating-sass-guidelines.md

 ## Final thoughts

-I am still looking for extra languages, such as Chinese, Japanese, Norwegian, Swedish, Finnish, and so on.
+I am still looking for extra languages, such as Japanese, Norwegian, Swedish, Finnish, and so on.
 If you speak one of these languages or know someone who would like to translate Sass Guidelines, please be sure to get in touch!

 {% endraw %}